sgorblex-unimi/SVeSE/README.md

 - [ ] Add constraint on method, sub boting paper and number of choice (Preferenced and referendum)
 - [x] improve subvoting paper creation dialog (remove esc to quit and fix grid refresh)
 - [ ] Create view to add more than one voting paper to a session
+- [ ] Adding confirm dialog to VoteView
+- [ ] Add OrdinalVoting to sub paper in Preferenced Voting

 #### Model